jvde-github/AIS-catcher/README.md

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

+The **edge** version: Some restructuring of the directory layout, Makefile now autodetects library locations, ```make all``` will only build for installed SDR libaries, some more simplifications of code, recalibration of decoding parameters resulting in a small improvement in sensitivity.

 Release version **0.32**: Support for the **Raspberry Pi Model B Rev 2** via performance enhancements at the cost of a  small tradeoff in sensitivity.
 I implemented a trick to speed up fixed point downsampling for RTLSDR input at 1536K samples/second.
 Furthermore a new model (```-m 5```) is introduced  which uses exponential moving averages in the determination of the phase instead of a standard moving average as for the default model.
 Both features can be activated with the ```-F``` switch.